Taritsyn/WebMarkupMin/src/WebMarkupMin.NUglify/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Added support of the NUglify version 1.21.0;
+   Added support for the NUglify version 1.21.2.
-   2. In configuration settings of CSS minifier was added one new property - `AbbreviateHexColor` (default `true`).

    =============
    DOCUMENTATION